University of California, Berkeley

 Faculty Mentor: Professor Herbert Medina, Mathematics

-Michelle May-Curry of Cleveland, Ohio is a rising senior at Williams College and expects to receive a BA in English and Political Science in the spring of 2015.
-Her current research interests include biracialism, neoliberalism, and international identity politics, the intersections of which she will explore in her upcoming honors thesis in Political Science in the fall and spring of her senior year.
-As part of Williams’ 1960′s Scholar program under Vincent Schleiwiler Ph.D., Michelle conducted research last summer that primarily focused on black female vocality particularly within Blues and Jazz music, as well as Afro-Asian encounters in the early 20th century.
-Her research has been published in the Williams College Africana Studies journal, Kaleido(scopes): Diaspora Re-imagined, with her piece entitled “False Prophets For Prophet: Power, Truth, and Christianity in the Yeezus Tour.”
+Michelle May-Curry, of Cleveland, Ohio, is a rising senior at Williams College, where she majors in English and Political Science.
+Michelle’s current research interests include biracialism, neoliberalism, and international identity politics, the intersections of which she will explore in her honors thesis in Political Science.
+As part of Williams’ 1960’s Scholar program under Dr. Vincent Schleiwiler, Michelle has conducted research that analyzes black, female vocality, particularly within Blues and Jazz music, as well as Afro-Asian encounters in the early 20th century.
+Michelle’s research has been published in the Williams College Africana Studies journal, Kaleido(scopes): Diaspora Re-imagined.
 Outside of the classroom, Michelle is secretary and historian of the Sankofa Step Team, tutors English at Mt.
 Greylock Regional High School, and is a barista at Williams’ student-run coffee bar.

 Research Project: “Biracial Camelots: Mixed-Race Representation in a ‘Post-Racial’ America”